Welcome to Sabine Kempson Psychotherapeutic Counselling

 Fees & availability

-Each counselling session lasts 50 minutes at £50 per session.
+Each individual counselling session lasts 50 minutes at £50 per session.

 I accept payment by cash and bank transfer.